 Adelina Barbalau

-I am an Assistant Professor of Finance at the Alberta School of Business, University of Alberta.
+I am an Assistant Professor of Finance.
+I am visiting HEC Paris while on leave from the University of Alberta.

 You can find my CV here.